The path along the journey of business growth with CRM can take many different paths of improvement.

 Tom, the General Industries sales manager, contacted me because he wondered how he could tell at a glance whether all these paint samples were resulting in sales.
 If 500 customers asked for samples, how many then bought the paint?
 And how much money were they spending on it?

-I showed him how we could create a query in Saleslogix that would give him the information.
+I showed him how a filtered folder would give him the information.
 What he found out was that for every ten customers who asked for a paint sample, only three ended up buying paint.
-We customized Saleslogix so he can see what kind of revenue each customer is generating, prior quotes, and even trends per customer.
+We customized his CRM so he can see what kind of revenue each customer is generating, prior quotes, and even trends per customer.

 D.M.
-Coatings was already using a good CRM system with Saleslogix.
-But they didn’t really know how much more it could be doing for them.
+Coatings was already using a good CRM system with Creatio but they didn’t really know how much more it could be doing for them.
 I was glad to be able to show them.

 7 Helpful Ways Mobile CRM makes a difference in your business -Customer information at your fingertips